18 October 2024

 .. with the board showing through the opening.

-Kent Flag Mug Rug
+Kent Flag Mug Rug - To Do

 Norm has Kent County heritage (UK) and so this is yet another Mug Rug to be made.
 In the meantime, herewith a photo of the Kent flag - until it's replaced by the Mug Rug itself!